Practicing Law in the United States with a Foreign Law Degree

 Go Back to School If Necessary

-Some states offer accelerated JD degrees for foreign-trained lawyers to get them to the point of bar exam eligibility in that jurisdiction.
-But in all other states where foreign legal education is not recognized, earning a JD at an ABA-approved law school is the only way you’ll be able to practice law in that state.
+Some states offer accelerated J.D. degrees for foreign-trained lawyers to get them to the point of bar exam eligibility in that jurisdiction.
+Earning a J.D. at an ABA-approved law school is the only way you’ll be able to practice law in all other states where foreign legal education isn't recognized.

 The Bar Exam